plrguez/fuse-od-source/Platform/readme.txt

   ---------
   This allow to choose the Joystick to emulate or None.
 Default is None.

-  Some type of Joysticks may require other emulators options active.
+  Some type of Joysticks may require other emulator options active.
-  For example Kempston joystick need to be activated at `Menu --> Options --> Peripherals --> General` then check Kempston joystick and accept the form with `A` button.
+  For example Kempston joystick need to be activated at `Menu --> Options --> Peripherals --> General`.

 - **Button mapping**:
   -------------------
-  Map the console buttons to Joystick fire, ZX Spectrum keys or to Nothing.
+  Map the handheld buttons to Joystick fire, ZX Spectrum keys or to Nothing.
 By default all buttons are mapped to Joystick fire.

-  When you choose any Type other than **None** some buttons lost their general mapping if they was mapped at here.
-For example `Select`, `Start`, `L1` and `R1` buttons.
-  If you have mapped the `Select` button you can access to the Menu with `Power` button.

 ---- GCW0 Keyboard... ----
 --------------------------
-This option allow to map console buttons to ZX Spectrum keyboard keys.
+This option allows you to map handheld buttons to the keys on the ZX Spectrum keyboard, including cursors.

 It have two options: